Sohr Damb: Period IV

 The Period IV layers are badly eroded.
 Overall, this period belongs to the Kulli culture, as well as the Indus culture.
 Period IV occupation is very eroded and only attested at the surface, often just by gravel foundations.
 The pottery resembles so-called Kulli-Harappan types, and combines features of the indigenous Kulli complex with those of the Indus civilization and reflects the westerly expansion into the Kulli domain of this civilization, the calibrated dating results of the few samples available from Period IV fall to between 2500 and 2300 BC.

 Agriculture

 Domesticated cattle bones are plentiful in the settlement, and bull figurines are also found.
 The bones were identified as coming from humped or Zebu cattle.

 Sheep and goats were also kept.
 The inhabitants also had dogs.
 Wild mammals account for only 5% of the bone remains.

-The crops like wheat, and hulled and naked barley were used from the earliest period.
+Crops like wheat, and hulled and naked barley were used from the earliest period.
 Later, the crops indigenous to the Indian subcontinent, like sesame, and millet became more popular.

 The sesame sample from Period III is the oldest, stratified record from this crop until now.

 Both wild and cultivated fruits were exploited.
 Fig, jujube, dwarf palm and grape vine were quite popular.